michalgm/curiosityhacked.org/oakland/CHILL.md

 #####What will a typical day look like?
 It is difficult to say what a typical day will look like, since so much of what will happen will be driven by the kids and their inspiration.
 We will, however, hold a rhythm that feels right.
 A morning meeting to go over important items and set our goals for the day and a closing documentation of the work and experience that day.
 Certain classes that the kids have requested will usually fall on the same day and time.
 We want a structure that keeps the energy going, while also being flexible enough to change if an opportunity arises.

+#####So, are you like a free/democratic/Sudbury school?
+You will certainly find elements of democratic education at CHILL.
+The kids have an equal say in most decisions, make choices on how and what they invest their time on, and create the environment that best fits them as a community.
+But, you will also see a bit of forest school philosophy (we spend at least one day a month in the woods), Montessori in how we and the kids are choosing to organize our space, Reggio Emilia communication and documentations, object based learning, worldschooling and more.
+All with a hacker/mentor/entrepreneur mindset.
+We believe in taking the best of all pedogogy and infusing it to best serve us, our families, and our community.

 #####What days and what is the cost?
 We are offering two options this spring: a 2 day and a 3 day program.
 We understand the busy schedules of families, which is why we have a 2 day option, but many of our kids want 3 days.
 One day a week will primarily be spent outside the hackerspace in the community on field trips.
 This spring, we are offering CHILL on Mondays, Tuesdays, and Wednesdays, from 10am-4pm.
 The cost for 3 days a week will be $575 monthly, 2 days will be $395 monthly.